-20 3 Numerical modelling and data analysis
+3 Numerical modelling and data analysis

 To achieve our objectives, we follow two main approaches: numerical modelling and analysis of observational data.
-The analysis of multi-annual topographic surveys focuses on the occurrence of deposition above the MSHTL, as well as the overall erosion/deposition patterns in the flat.
-This analysis is complemented by field observations collected after a storm surge event to qualitatively identify the effects of a single storm onto the sand flat.
+The analysis of multiannual topographic surveys focuses on the occurrence of deposition above the MSHTL, as well as the overall erosion/deposition patterns in the flat.
+This analysis is complemented by field observations collected after a storm surge event to qualitatively identify the effects of a single storm on the sand flat.
 The numerical modelling is used to analyse in depth which processes control the deposition on the sand flat during storm surge flooding and identify which storm conditions will lead to sand deposition.

-3.1 Data and Field Campaign
+3.1 Data and field campaign

-To analyse beach-dune behaviour over the sand flat area, we used annual LiDAR data from 1997 up to 2018 provided by the Dutch Ministry of Infrastructure and Water Management ('Rijkswaterstaat").
-Survey dates vary over the years, with a tendency

-30 of flights being done after the most energetic period (Figure 2).
-The data is available at a horizontal resolution of 5 meters up to 2013, when a finer horizontal resolution of 2 meters became available.
-The vertical accuracy is within 0.08 meters.
-For consistency, data from 2013 onward were interpolated in a 5-meter horizontal resolution.
+To analyse beach-dune behaviour over the sand flat area, we used annual lidar data from 1997 up to 2018 provided by the Dutch Ministry of Infrastructure and Water Management (Rijkswaterstaat).
+Survey dates vary over the years, with a tendency of flights being done after the most energetic period (Fig. 2).
+The data are available at a horizontal resolution of 5 m up to 2013, when a finer horizontal resolution of 2 m became available.
+The vertical accuracy is within 0.08 m.
+For consistency, data from 2013 onward were interpolated in a 5 m horizontal resolution.